Adam-/runelite-plugins/README.md

 ![icon](src/main/resources/com/tobmistaketracker/panel_icon_large.png)

 ---
-Enabling this plugin will track mistakes for you and all of your teammates in a raid.
-It will also track mistakes while for other raiders while you're spectating.
+This plugin will track mistakes for you and your teammates in the Theatre of Blood.
+It will also track mistakes for other raiders while you're spectating.

+By default, when detecting a mistake, all players with this plugin will receive a public message of the mistake, a chat overhead above the player who made the mistake, and the mistake will be added to the Tob Mistake Tracker side-panel.

 Current mistakes being tracked: